rrsg2020/data_submission/README.md

 * When you believe your data is ready for quality assurance review, comment on your issue saying so.
 * The person assigned to handle your submission will share with you a Google Drive link where you can upload your data, which they will review.
 * After passing quality assurance, the issue will be closed and your data will be uploaded to the open-source [OSF.io repository](https://osf.io/ywc9g/) for this challenge.

+## Sample submission

+We've uploaded a sample dataset that adheres to the requirements laid out above on OSF.io: https://osf.io/9j3pa/.
+Please download and try to prepare your dataset in a similar format prior to beginning the submission process.